alxmrz/Snake/Readme.md

 # Snake

-Classic game made with FASM and SDL2.
+This is classic game made with FASM and SDL2.

 Run `make bar` to build and run the game.